-A few examples that we’ve encountered include: real estate offices (LINK), advertising agencies, financial advisors, insurance agents, non-profits, religious institutions, and healthcare practitioners (such as therapists, dieticians, counselors, etc.).
+A few examples that we’ve encountered include real estate offices, advertising agencies, financial advisors, insurance agents, non-profits, religious institutions and healthcare practitioners (such as therapists, dieticians, counselors, etc.).

-Now that you’ve got the short answer to the question, “What is a virtual assistant?” here are three essential attributes of a VA that you need to keep in mind.
+Now that you’ve got the short answer to the question, “What is a Virtual Assistant?” here are three essential attributes of a VA to keep in mind.

-These are good details to know whether you’re on the market for a VA or thinking of becoming a VA yourself.
+These are good details to know whether you’re in the market for a VA or are thinking of becoming a Virtual Assistant yourself!

 1. A VA is an independent contractor, not an employee

-So if you’re thinking of subcontracting to a VA for minimum wage, maybe you should consider whether you’re financially ready for one.
+So if you’re thinking of subcontracting to a VA for minimum wage, you should probably consider whether you’re financially ready for one.

-Another implication is that virtual assistants usually set their own hours.
-A solid VA contract (link) will outline the services or deliverables that a virtual assistant will work on and an agreed-upon deadline.
+Another implication is that Virtual Assistants usually set their own hours.
+A solid VA contract will outline the services or deliverables that a Virtual Assistant will work on and an agreed-upon deadline.
 However, a client shouldn’t dictate a VA’s work hours, unless that’s specifically stipulated in the contract (for example, if the VA is hired to reply to emails between 8-10 AM).

 In addition, a client cannot ask a VA to be on-call 24/7, or to drop everything and tend to their business needs.

-One aspect we like to point out is that a 9-to-5 employee rarely works for the entire time they’re in the office.
+One aspect we like to point out is that a 9-5 employee rarely works for the entire time they’re in the office.
 In fact, according to 2016 survey by Gallup, the work engagement of employees in the United States is at a staggering thirty-two percent.
-So oftentimes, the businesses ends up paying for unproductive hours and disengaged employees.
+Oftentimes businesses end up paying for unproductive hours and disengaged employees.

-If you’re outsourcing to a VA on an hourly rate, you end up paying only for the actual productive hours.
+If you’re outsourcing to a VA at an hourly rate, you’re only paying for dedicated productive hours.

 2. A VA is a skilled professional

-Just because someone chooses to work from home, it doesn’t mean that their skills are not transferable to an office environment.
-Because they are business owners themselves, VAs often deal with the intricacies of different departments – VAs do their own marketing, sales, contracts, onboarding, as well as continuously learning new skills.
+Just because someone chooses to work from home doesn’t mean that their skills are not transferable to an office environment.
+Because they are business owners themselves, Virtual Assistants often deal with the intricacies of different departments – they do their own marketing, sales, contracts, onboarding, as well as continuously learn new skills.

-And one of the main reasons why business owners choose to bring a virtual assistant on board to to plug a knowledge gap – the VA has specific skills that nobody else in the business has.
+One of the main reasons business owners choose to bring a Virtual Assistant on board is to plug a knowledge gap – the VA has specific skills that no one else in the business has.

-3. A VA is an valued team member (and should be treated accordingly)
+3. A VA is a valued team member (and should be treated accordingly)

-We’ve heard of cases in which business owners have the wrong idea when they bring a VA on the team.
+We’ve heard of cases in which business owners have the wrong idea when they bring a Virtual Assistant on board.

-They expect the virtual assistant to jump in from day one.
-And they often have unrealistic expectations of what’s possible when they delegate tasks to a VA.
+They expect the VA to jump in from day one, and they often have unrealistic expectations about what’s possible when they delegate tasks to a VA.

-Due to the remote nature of this business relationship, there is a tendency – albeit, very rare – for business owners to be “less than nice” to a VA and to forget that there is another professional at the receiving end of their brusque emails or phone calls.
+Due to the remote nature of this business relationship, there is a tendency, albeit a very rare one, for business owners to be “less than nice” to a VA and to forget that there is another professional at the receiving end of their brusque emails or phone calls.

-We admit, this doesn’t happen very often.
-But we believe it shouldn’t happen at all.
+This doesn’t happen very often but really it shouldn’t happen at all!

 Before You Start Working AS a Virtual Assistant

-We get this question A LOT, so we’ve put together a mega-post to teach you how to start as a virtual assistant.
-Grab a cup of coffee and start reading, this way.
+We get this question A LOT, so we’ve put together a mega-post to teach you how to get started as a Virtual Assistant.
+Grab a cup of coffee, put your feet up and enjoy!

 Before You Start Working WITH a Virtual Assistant

-I’m a business owner, and I’d like to hire a VA.
+I’m a business owner, and I’d like to hire a Virtual Assistant.
 But can working with a VA be risky?

-We get it, giving out passwords and control over you various accounts to someone you’ve never met face-to-face might feel a bit nerve-wracking (until you realize what a game-changer it is for your business!).
+We get it, giving out passwords and control over your various accounts to someone you’ve never met face-to-face might feel a bit nerve-wracking (until you realize what a game-changer it is for your business!).